What’s the Difference? The Rolex Explorer II Vs. The Rolex GMT-Master II

 But, although the GMT continues to don precious metal suits and roll out new color schemes, while the Explorer has stuck to its no-nonsense brushed steel, they both represent the very essence of Rolex—tough, practical and efficiently beautiful.

-Whether you’re a watch collector or simply a casual enthusiast, checkout BeckerTime’s low Rolex prices for Rolex watches online for these models and more.
+Whether you’re a watch collector or simply a casual enthusiast, checkout our selection of used Rolex watches for these models and more.